samihn/HomeBody/README.md

 # HomeBody
-an Android application where low-income individuals in the Ewing/Trenton area can locate gender inclusive housing nearby.
+An Android application where low-income individuals in the Ewing/Trenton area can locate gender inclusive housing nearby.
 This mobile app would focus on low-income housing for TCNJ students or individuals around the Ewing/Trenton area who are no longer supported by others.
 The app would be a stream-lined way for people looking for affordable housing in their area of interest, all within a price range that they can afford.
 In addition, I would like this app to emphasize an aspect that would allow those transitioning or non-binary individuals who seek gender-inclusive housing.
 On the app, they can find areas in which there are LGBTQ+ communities or places/houses they can rent without feeling uncomfortable with their identities.